Aggregate Level Simulation Protocol: History

 In 1990, the Defense Advanced Research Projects Agency (DARPA) employed The MITRE Corporation to study the application of distributed interactive simulation principles employed in SIMNET to aggregate-level constructive training simulations.
-Based on prototype efforts, a community-based experiment was conducted in 1991 to extend SIMNET to link the US Army's Corps Battle Simulation (CBS) and the US Air Force's Air Warfare Simulation (AWSIM).
+Based on prototype efforts, a community-based experiment was conducted in 1991 to extend SIMNET to link the US Army's and the US Air Force's Air Warfare Simulation (AWSIM).
 The success of the prototype and users' recognition of the value of this technology to the training community led to development of production software.
 The first ALSP confederation, providing air-ground interactions between CBS and AWSIM, supported three major exercises in 1992.